frconor-ebook/meditations/_posts/2025-06-10-personal-prayer.md

 On the other hand, prayer unites us to God.
 He tells us, "Without me, you can do nothing" (John 15:5).

-It is good, said St. Luke, to pray with perseverance, never vacillating (cf. Luke 18:1).
+It is good, said St. Luke, to pray with perseverance, never vacillating (*cf*.
+Luke 18:1).

 We have to speak with Him a great deal, insistently, in the various circumstances of our lives.